 Looking for cute and comfy maternity activewear?
-I’ve scoured the mall and the web to find you the best picks.
+What are the best maternity workout clothes?
+I’ve scoured the mall and the web to find you the best picks in maternity workout clothes.

 But most of us know that continuing to move (even if it’s just walking) is one of the best things we can do for ourselves during pregnancy.

 But if you’re like me, you have a hard time finding maternity clothes you like, let alone maternity activewear.

 Seriously, I went to Motherhood the other day and was just BUMMED at their selection of maternity activewear.
 The best maternity workout clothes were expensive and limited.

 I don’t want to spend very much money on something I’m only going to wear a few more months.
 I’m cheap and I just felt the need for maternity activewear NOW at almost 7 months.

 So I’m not about to spend money on more maternity clothes unless I like them and can wear them comfortably for a while postpartum.